A new characterization of the holographic entropy cone: Conjectures and evidence

 \paragraph{Conjecture \ref{conj:QisTrue}:} This conjecture was tested by showing that all null reductions of all 372 superbalanced $\N=5$ sHIQs are sHIQs by directly checking that each null reduction sits inside the dual cone.
 See appendix \ref{sec:code} for some details.
+We will further demonstrate \cref{conj:QisTrue} for all known sHIQs in \cref{sec:TFproperties} using the fact that they can be written in the tripartite form.

-\paragraph{Conjecture \ref{conj:allNR}:} Similarly to conjecture \ref{conj:majsHIQ}, this conjecture is supported by testing its contrapositive: constructing a false superbalanced information quantity $\QQ_{\text{false}}$, checking that at least one of its null reductions is \emph{not} an sHIQ.
+\paragraph{Conjecture \ref{conj:allNR}:} Similarly to conjecture \ref{conj:majsHIQ}, this conjecture is supported by testing its contrapositive: constructing a false superbalanced information quantity $\QQ_{\text{false}}$ and checking that at least one of its null reductions is \emph{not} an sHIQ.
 Since the HEC is known completely only up to $\mathsf{N} = 5$, we tested the conjecture in this regime.
 First, we construct $\QQ_{\text{false}}$ in the same way as in conjecture 2.
 Then, we check whether all of its null reductions sit inside the $\mathsf{N} = 5$ dual cone, by checking whether they can be written as conical combinations of the 372 primitive sHIQs.
 We tested this for hundreds of randomly generated examples of $\QQ_{\text{false}}$, finding no counterexamples.